 Delivery Of Justice To 1984 Anti-Sikh Riots Victims Started Only After 2014: Amit Shah

-New Delhi, Oct 13: Union Home Minister Amit Shah on Friday said justice to the victims of the 1984 anti-Sikh riots started being delivered only after the Narendra Modi government assumed office in 2014.
+New Delhi, Oct 13: Union Home Minister Amit Shah on Friday said justice to the victims of the 1984 anti-Sikh riots, which were “politically motivated”, started being delivered only after the Narendra Modi government assumed office in 2014.